 - Eliminate any potential ignition source, such as vehicle engines, flame-producing devices and anything that could produce sparks.
 Use intrinsically safe radios and flashlights.

-- If you must approach the incident, involve the minimum number of personnel, and be sure each person is wearing full personal protective equipment (PPE) and self-contained breathing apparatus (SCBA).
+- If you must approach the incident, involve the minimum number of personnel, and be sure each person is wearing full PPE and SCBA.

 - If it is safe to do so, monitor the atmosphere using multiple monitors.